Test Peptide Products

 Are vendor COAs enough?

-A vendor-supplied COA does not allow such a verification, and should therefore be treated differently.
 The Finnrick approach is designed to publish results, with a fully-transparent sample collection and testing methodology, so the public can interpret data with full context.

 How current is the testing data?